averyark/averyark/README.md

 Heya, I'm a Computer Science enthusiast, and artificial intelligence specifically.
-Although the enthusiasm I'm still a novice this particular field but I'm craving for a breakthrough at all time.
+Although the enthusiasm I'm still a novice at this particular field but I'm striving for improvement at all time.
 As for now, I'm currently specialising in game development on Roblox; I'm also working full time(on a break atm) in the Roblox development industry.

 ---